For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 Put Out To Pasture

 Horses are an organic, sentient puzzle of muscle and bone.
-The methods we use to ride them are frozen in time once transferred over to a motorcycle.
+Once we transfer our riding methods to a motorcycle, they freeze in time.
 Bike frames don't independently change their shape to walk, trot or gallop.
 Steel is cold and rigid, so it's up to the rider to give it life.
 Once awake, static ergonomics of the "beast" dictate the posture of its rider.

 ... and THAT is where we find opportunity for logical motorcycle type definitions.